MontpellierRessourcesImagerie/microglia-analyzer/docs/user_guide.rst

 - The measures (bundled in a CSV file by the end) include:
    - The total length of each cell
    - The number of junctions for each cell
-   - The number of leaves for each cell
+   - The number of end points for each cell
    - The average branch length for each cell
-- From the GUI (Napari), a batch mode is available allowing you run the whole workflow over an entire folder.
+- From the GUI (Napari), a batch mode is available allowing you to run the whole workflow on an entire folder.

 .. image:: _images/global/overview.png
   :align: center